• Skip to primary navigation

 Olive oil

-Olive oil contributes to the flavor and the tenderness of the pizza dough.
+Olive oil contributes to the flavor and tenderness of the pizza dough.

 pizza dough recipe topped with prosciutto and arugula and olive oil